ADACS-Australia/2025-ASA-ECR-WorkshopSeries/_episodes/Workshop4.md

 In previous lessons we learned about how we can [automate our research work]({{page.root}}{% link _episodes/Workshop1.md %}), how we can [reuse previous work]({{page.root}}{% link _episodes/Workshop2.md %}), and how to [work more efficiently]({{page.root}}{% link _episodes/Workshop3.md %}).
 In this lesson we are going to learn how we can use GitHub throughout the lifecycle of our project.

-# Things to cover

-- Project management tools
-    - Kanban / projects
-    - Milestones
-    - Issues
-- Communication
-    - Issues / conversations
-    - Markdown
-- Project continuity
-- Hosting a website
-- Archiving citable code and data
-    - How to use Zenodo to generate a DoI for a release
-- Collaborative works
-- Peer review
-- Automation
-- Promotion
-    - Personal page README.md

 ## Workshop Outline